So You Want to Learn Astrology

 William Lilly and his birth chart.

 While traditional astrologers originally focused on the late European tradition, this is changing as more people discover the earlier Hellenistic and Persian material.
 Traditional astrologers neglected Hellenistic and Persian astrology until recently due to a lack of texts in modern languages.
 We have translators to thank for today’s renewed interest in ancient forms of astrology.

 From Renaissance to New Age Babble

 From the late 19th century through the 20th century, astrology became reformulated under the influence of theosophy, modern psychology (especially Jungian psychology), and a number of self-styled gurus.
-The mainstream of modern astrology, including nearly all of the astrology books in popular bookstores, may be termed “psychological astrology”.
+The mainstream of modern astrology, including nearly all of the astrology books in popular bookstores, may be termed “psychological astrology” or “new age astrology”.
 Unfortunately, very little pre-modern astrology is readily available in bookstores.
 Popular astrology consists of re-inventing the wheel in order to promote a specific set of psychological or spiritual assumptions, often by distorting and oversimplifying a few of the original principles of astrology.